KristopherPaulsen/slrp/README.md

 ## Property Assessor Shorthand

 You can also use the property assessor shorthand for easier manipulation.
-You can use "this", "[]" or "." for easier access
+You can use `this, [],  .` for easier access

 ```bash
 echo "Hello, World" | slrp 'x => x.split(" ")' [0].length